Composer & Conductor

 Martín Palmeri received the First Prize at the Choral arrangements organized by AAMCANT (Asociación Argentina para la Música Coral), 2011.
 The National University of Rosario awarded him First Prize in the 2010 National Choral Arrangements Competition.
 The National Endowment for the Arts grants in 2003 the first prize in the genre “Symphonic Work Essay Contest Juan Carlos Paz” for his Concerto for cello and orchestra dances.
 Several of his compositions have been recorded on CDs produced in Italy, Latvia and Argentina.

-Recently he has been invited to perform his work Mass Buenos Aires Misatango next October 29 in the Basilica San Ignacio de Loyola in the city of Rome in a concert in honor of Pope Francisco, next to the Cathedral Choir of Koln (Germany) and the Roma Sinfonietta, organized by the Fondazione Pro Musica e Arte Sacra.
+In 2013 the Mass Buenos Aires, Misatango was performed on October 29 in the Basilica San Ignacio de Loyola in the city of Rome in a concert in honor of Pope Francisco, with the Cathedral Choir of Köln (Germany) and the Roma Sinfonietta, organized by the Fondazione Pro Musica e Arte Sacra.

-Saul Zaks completed his conducting studies at The Jerusalem Academy of Music & Dance, Israel, with Prof. Mendi Rodán and received a diploma in musical theory, history of western music and conducting from the Danish National Academy of Music.
-Saul Zaks received additional conducting studies from Jorma Panula (Helsinki) and Andrew Parrott (Oxford).
+Saul Zaks completed his conducting studies at The Jerusalem Rubin Academy of Music & Dance, Israel, with Prof. Mendi Rodán and received a diploma in musical theory, history of western music and conducting from the Royal Danish Academy of Music.

 Saul Zaks is Ambassador for Argentina and for Denmark at the Summa Cum Laude International Youth Music Festival Vienna and a member of the Advisory Board of the European Network of University Orchestras.